mmaker/spfs/draft-orru-zkproof-sigma.md

 - `simulate_commitment(response, challenge) -> commitment`, returning a simulated commitment -- the second phase of the zero-knowledge simulator.

+The abstraction `SigmaProtocol` allows implementing different types of statements and combiners of those, such as OR statements, validity of t-out-of-n statements, and more.

-## Σ-protocols over prime-order groups
+# Σ-protocols over prime-order groups

-The following sub-section present concrete instantiations of Σ-protocols over prime-order groups such as ellitpic curves.
+The following sub-section present concrete instantiations of Σ-protocols over prime-order groups such as elliptic curves.

-### Group abstraction

-Because of their dominance, the presentation in the following focuses on proof goals over elliptic curves, therefore leveraging additive notation.
-For prime-order subgroups of residue classes, all notation needs to be changed to multiplicative, and references to elliptic curves (e.g., curve) need to be replaced by their respective counterparts over residue classes.
-We therefore assume two objects are available to the programmer:

-    Group: Zero + Add<Group> + Sub<Group> + Mul<Scalar> + From<int> + Eq<Group>
-    Scalar: Zero + One + Div<Scalar> + Add<Scalar> + Sub<Scalar> + From<int> + Eq<Group>

-### Constraint representation

 Traditionally, Σ-protocols are defined in Camenish-Stadtler notation as (for example):

     VRF(A, B, G, H) = PoK{